zkemail/zk-email-verify/packages/circuits/README.md

 This template includes a collection of utility functions used across multiple circuits, such as bit manipulation functions, comparison functions, or conversion functions.

+## Utility templates

+### bytes2ints.circom

+This template converts an array of bytes into an array of integers.
+It is designed to handle inputs of any byte size and outputs integers based on the number of bytes specified.
+This is particularly useful for processing large binary data within arithmetic circuits.
+Specifically, the template is configured to transform 31 bytes into one integer, aligning with circoms maximum field value which is a 31-byte number.
+It uses little endian order for representation.
+### constants.circom

+This file defines a set of constants used across various templates within the `circuits` package.
+These constants include maximum sizes for emails, domains, and timestamps, as well as specifications for packing bytes into field elements.

+### digit2int.circom

+The `Digit2Int` template converts an array of digit characters (0-9) into their corresponding integer representation.
+This is useful for processing numeric data that is input as a sequence of characters.

+### hex2int.circom

+This template provides functionality for converting hexadecimal strings into their integer representation.
+It supports conversion of both lowercase (a-f) and uppercase (A-F) hexadecimal characters.
+This is essential for processing hexadecimal data within arithmetic circuits.

 ## Overview of email-verifier.circom

 The `email-verifier.circom` file is a comprehensive template designed for email verification.
 It is engineered to process DKIM headers and utilizes Regex for pattern matching within emails.